cuberis/dev-standards/_harp/public/index.md

 ## Who is this for?

 The intended audience for this document is developers.
-If you aren't familiar with writing HTML, CSS, PHP and/or JavaScript, this is not going to be for you!
+If you aren't familiar with writing HTML, CSS, PHP and/or JavaScript, this may not be for you!

 ## Philosophy